-We have agreed four objectives for our Tenant Involvement Strategy.
+We have agreed five objectives for our Tenant Involvement Strategy.
 These are:

 - 1. Co-design services with residents

 - 2. Facilitate community engagement

 - 3. Communicate key messages to residents

 - 4. Co-regulate with Lincoln Tenants' Panel

-- 5. Expand the ways residents can get involved.
+- 5. Expand the ways residents can get involved

-By involving tenants and leaseholders in these ways will help us to jointly deliver the top priorities identified.
+Involving tenants and leaseholders in these ways will help us to jointly deliver the top priorities identified.

-We have developed an action plan which show we intend to achieve our objectives, which can be found at the end of this document.
+We have developed an action plan which we intend use to help us achieve our objectives which can be found at the end of this document.